 Today, I’m going to highlight 2 ways you can structure the movement of money to and from a joint account.

-This extra info will help you in deciding whether “sharing an account” is the right thing to do for your relationship.
+This extra information will help you in deciding whether it is the right thing to do for your relationship.

 Who is ready to talk about love and money?!

 2 Ways To Structure The Movement Of Money